nieweglp/call-center-forecast/README.md

 - Participants must download the dataset and submit their predictions in the specified format.
 - Predictions should be submitted via email to pedro.rodrigues@falck.com with the subject “[pytech_contest]”.

+## Contest Deadline

+- All answers must be submitted by the end of the day on Sunday, December 15, 2024.
+- The competition results and winners will be announced by Friday, December 20, 2024, at the latest.

 ## Evaluation and Prizes

 - Submissions will be evaluated based on the Mean Absolute Percentage Error (MAPE) of the predictions.